Motivation for these Maps

 Note: I don't count a depot as relocated unless it has been

-moved more than a few blocks - depots moved back from the tracks, or
+moved more than a few blocks - depots moved back from the

-the addresses / descriptions how far a depot has been moved.
-(It seems that every wooden depot has been moved, while few
+been moved.
+(It seems that every wooden depot has been moved,

-brick/stone depots have been!)
+while few brick/stone depots have been!)

 Geotagging